tigefa4u/gitlabhq/doc/integration/omniauth.md

 ```
 ## Bypassing two factor authentication

 Starting with GitLab 12.3, this allows users to login with the specified
 providers without two factor authentication.

 Define the allowed providers using an array, e.g. `["twitter", 'google_oauth2']`, or as
 `true`/`false` to allow all providers or none.
 This option should only be configured
-for providers which already have two factor authentication.
+for providers which already have two factor authentication (default: false).
+This configration dose not apply to SAML.

 ```ruby
 omniauth['allow_bypass_two_factor'] = ['twitter', 'google_oauth2']